MathStPierre/curbside-cordova/README.md

-# Curbside Cordova plugin for iOS and Android (version 3.2.3)
+# Curbside Cordova plugin for iOS and Android

 This plugin is a wrapper for [Curbside SDK](https://developer.curbside.com/docs/).